FAQs

 Victim Services of Waterloo Region – provides assistance to victims of crime, trauma and tragic circumstance, either at the scene of an incident or at a later date, via telephone or in person

-Recovery Canada (Kitchener Group) – a system of cognitive behavioral techniques for controlling behavior and changing attitudes.
+Recovery Canada – a system of cognitive behavioral techniques for controlling behavior and changing attitudes.

 Ray of Hope – providing care and hope for those struggling with crime, addiction or homelessness in the Waterloo Region